Gorillaz - Gorillaz Album Review

-Now the stories out and its not very interesting any more.
-Ok, so the websites reasonably impressive and yeah, Jamie Hewlett (of Tank Girl fame) has done a mighty fine job of his character creations but its time to set aside the media hype and get down to the serious business of the music.
+Now the story's out and it's not very interesting any more.
+Ok, so the websites reasonably impressive and yeah, Jamie Hewlett (of Tank Girl fame) has done a mighty fine job of his character creations but it's time to set aside the media hype and get down to the serious business of the music.

 Having said that, there are moments of great creative integrity such as the doleful, harmonica laden Tommorrow Comes Today, the indie/hip-hop cross-over of Clint Eastwood and the Are You Being Served? style Rock The House.

 In the race for the final Mercury Music Prize and according to William Hill bookies it's Gorillaz who are favourites to win but considering Damon Albarn et al are refusing to attend the awards ceremony we may be in for a disappointing climax.
 Unless of course, they decide to send along their better halves.